DIY Refashion: How To Upcycle Man’s Tailored Jacket

 If you enjoy thrifting and looking for treasure clothing like I do, you’ll love this DIY refashion.
 It ended up one of my favourite jackets to wear.

 By Mariana Kirova

 It turned out a true fabulous transformation, like some sort of a European designer’s piece (from what other people say about it).

 Who wouldn’t love to get such a compliment on their work?

-Therefore, I’m so excited to share with you the innovative idea on how to refashion a man’s classic tailored jacket, so you can make your own designer’s original as well.
+Therefore, I’m so excited to share with you the innovative idea on how to upcycle man’s tailored jacket, classic style, so you can make your own designer look-alike original as well.

 Check out all the details in the video below.

 There is some more after that on how and where I found the material, the method I used to upcycle it and some good size close-ups from the runway.